 deficiency for beginning freshmen or transfer students.
 The course includes

 elementary algebra to give the student an adequate mathematical background.
+Topics covered include equations of lines, factoring, solving equations, polynomials, and the quadratic formula.
 This

 course does not count as degree a requirement.

-MATH 1313 Statistics - Designed to introduce the non mathematics student to the
+MATH 1313 Statistics - Introductory course in statistics designed to introduce students to the

-MATH 1403 Contemporary Mathematics - Offers an overview of traditional algebraic
+MATH 1403 Contemporary Mathematics - An alternative to Colege Algebra, that offers an overview of traditional algebraic

 MATH 1513 College Algebra - Designed to provide techniques and concepts